Cristobalite: Occurrence

 Cristobalite occurs as white octahedra or spherulites in acidic volcanic rocks and in converted diatomaceous deposits in the Monterey Formation of the US state of California and similar areas.

 The micrometre-scale spheres that make up precious opal exhibit some X-ray diffraction patterns that are similar to that of cristobalite, but lack any long-range order so they are not considered true cristobalite.
 In addition, the presence of structural water in opal makes it doubtful that opal consists of cristobalite.

+Cristobalite is visible as the white inclusions in snowflake obsidian, a volcanic glass.